paladin-t/c4gpu/README.md

 ### 1. C4GRT

 Run the `test/c4grt_eval.exe` to profile with C4GRT.
-I used on of my other project [MY-BASIC](https://github.com/paladin-t/my_basic) for a scripting driven purpose.
+I used one of my other project [MY-BASIC](https://github.com/paladin-t/my_basic) for a scripting driven purpose.

 * It accepts a `.bas` file as optional argument, uses `prog.bas` as default;
 * A `.bas` operates the C4GRT system, and evaluates using a vertex shader with prepared data;